IgweWisdomJaminel/FFMPEG/README.md

-Sure!
-Below is the Git description formatted as a README file:

----

 # FFMPEG Video Processing Application

 This project is a Spring Boot application designed to handle video processing tasks, specifically merging video files using FFMPEG.
 It provides an API to upload and merge exactly three video files into a single output file.